Research Skills 2024

 Only some things online are trustworthy.

-Look for peer-reviewed articles, websites with authority, and publications from recognized institutions.
-Avoid sources with very few reviews, obvious biases, confusing language, or questionable credibility.
+Look for peer-reviewed articles, authoritative websites, and publications from recognized institutions.
+Avoid sources with obvious biases or questionable credibility for your sources of information.

 3 | Stay Current

-Again, information, whether on the internet or in the labs, evolves rapidly.
-Keep up with of the latest developments in your industry by subscribing to newsletters, following experts on social media, listening to trustworthy podcasts, and regularly checking reputable authorities on your chosen research topic.
+As we all know, information evolves rapidly.
+Keep on top of the latest developments in your industry by subscribing to newsletters, following experts on social media, and regularly checking reputable news outlets.

 4 | Master Search Techniques